 With regard to the disposition of a pension, we must look at two factors: first, the value of the pension (valued as of the commencement of the matrimonial proceeding) sometimes called present day value; and second, what the pension benefit will pay or yield at the time the employed spouse becomes eligible to receive the pension benefits.

 Valuation of a pension or retirement benefit during a marriage generally means, the value of the benefit accrued, from the time the parties were married and the employed spouse participated in the retirement plan, up to the time of commencement of the matrimonial proceedings.
-In other words, the value of the retirement benefit prior to the marriage and after the commencement of the matrimonial action is excluded in the valuation as some constitutes separate property.
+In other words, both the value of the retirement benefit prior to the marriage and contributions made after the commencement of the matrimonial action is excluded in the valuation as it constitutes separate property.

 Most matrimonial practitioners use the services of an actuary to compute the present day value of a pension.
 The present day value of a pension tells us the value of the pension in dollars at the time of the commencement of the matrimonial proceeding, although the pension may not be in pay status, may not be vested, and may never pay a cash value, but only a monthly benefit, at the time it goes into pay status.

 The actuary will also project what the pension will pay at the time the pension goes into pay status, i.e. on a monthly basis.
-For example, the actuary may tell us that after a twenty year marriage Mr. Jones, who is a fireman, may have a pension with a present day value of three hundred and fifty thousand dollars, and that the pension in pay status will pay two thousand dollars a month.
+For example, the actuary may tell us that after a twenty year marriage Mr. Jones, who is a fireman, may have a pension with a present day value of three hundred and fifty thousand dollars, and that the pension, in pay status, will pay two thousand dollars per month.